Dynamic clustering for heterophilic stochastic block models with time-varying node memberships: Numerical experiments

 where

 Then, the observed data is generated according to the model \eqref{eq:adjacency_matrix}, for the desired network density $\rho_n$ (varying between sparse networks with $\rho_n=0.05$ to dense networks with $\rho_n=1$) and the nodes' community switching transition matrix \eqref{eq:simulation:stationary_markov} for a given rate $\gamma$ (varying between stable communities with $\gamma=0$ to rapidly-changing communities with $\gamma=0.1$).
-By considering connectivity matrices $B^{(t)}$ of the form \eqref{eq:simulation:connectivity}, the graphs alternate between being either homophilic or heterophilic.
+By considering connectivity matrices $B^{(t)}$ of the form \eqref{eq:simulation:connectivity}, the networks alternate between being either homophilic or heterophilic.
+Since not all networks are homophilic in this simulation, certain methods, such as those in \cite{pensky2019spectral}, which we compare against, may not perform well.
+We also present simulation settings more favorable to such methods in the Appendix.